exadel-inc/etoolbox-rollout-manager/README.md

 ## Description

-**EToolbox Rollout Manager** is a site-wide tool for AEM environments and is of value to website content managers and QA engineers.
-Rollout Manager allows users to automate the process of rolling out changes or updates to multiple levels of live relationships simultaneously.
-In other words, editing website content can become faster than doing it manually for every page in question.
-When the user needs to find and apply changes to a set of web pages, they can use Rollout Manager to accumulate those pages and update them accordingly.
-The tool reduces the manual work significantly and lets users check whether all the pages have been updated through a comprehensive interface.
+**EToolbox Rollout Manager** is a comprehensive AEM tool meant for AEM website content managers and QA departments.
+The Rollout Manager can help users roll out changes and updates across multiple levels of AEM live copies.
+In other words, users can synchronize content in all necessary live copies simultaneously instead of doing so manually for every individual page.
+Not only does Exadel Rollout Manager reduce the manual effort needed to apply all changes, but it also presents all updates through a user-friendly interface.

 ![overview](_img/overview.png)